zyr2288/zg-assembler/README.md

 * You can also use `.ORG *`, which means compilation will start from the current address.
 But the current address has to be known, otherwise the compiler reports an error.

-> Note: If you use the `.BASE` command, it comes after `.ORG`, otherwise it compiles with an error.
+> Note: If you use the `.BASE` command, after `.ORG`, otherwise it compiles with an error.

 ---